tschaub/suite/integrationdocs/source/howtouse/import.rst

 Import Your Data
 ================

 The OpenGeo Suite comes with some data built in to GeoServer.
 (See the section on :ref:`builtindemos` for more information.)
-But to make *your* web application, you will need to first load your data into GeoServer.
+But to make *your* web map, you will need to first load your data into GeoServer.
 GeoServer comes with an importer application to make this process easy.

 #.
 First, start GeoServer if it is not already started.
 You can do this by going to the :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoServer --> Start GeoServer`

 #.
 Open the GeoServer Data Importer.
 You can do this by going to the :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoServer --> GeoServer Data Importer`.

-   .. note:: You can also navigate to the Data Importer from the main web admin page by first logging in and then clicking on the :guilabel:`Importer` link on the left side of the screen.
-You will need to be logged in for that option to appear.
+   .. note:: You can also navigate to the Data Importer from the GeoServier web admin page when you are logged into GeoServer.
+Log into GeoServer on from the top menu and then click on the :guilabel:`Importer` link on the left side of the screen.

 #.
 Your browser will open to the GeoServer login screen.
 The default username and password is ``admin`` and ``geoserver``.
 Click :guilabel:`Login` when done.